pattonsgirl/Fall2021-CEG2350/Labs/Lab01/README.md

     **MAKE SURE YOU SELECT SSH (pem) as the key type**
   - This creates a public/private key pair, stores the public key in AWS, and downloads the private key to your local machine.
   - **Do not lose the downloaded key.**
   - Back it up to a USB drive or your Office365 account.
-Once you go through the steps below, this key will be the only way to log in to your AWS environment.
+Once you go through the steps below, this key will be the only way to log in to your AWS instance.
 If the key is lost, you will need to delete the environment and start from scratch.

-Create your AWS environment
+Create your AWS instance

 - Once you have created your SSH key, [click here to provision your virtual environment](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=ceg2350&templateURL=https:%2F%2Fwsu-cecs-cf-templates.s3.us-east-2.amazonaws.com%2Fcourse-templates%2Fceg2350.yml)
   - LINK UPDATED 8/26/2021 - if you clicked the link before this message, you need to delete the old verion of your stack.
 See Remaking your AWS educate environment